tfynes-pivotal/pcf-mysql-initializer/README.md

 v0.1 Prototype

-Allows for you to run arbitrary SQL on a MySQL datatbase provisioned to Cloud Foundry.
+Allows for you to run arbitrary SQL on a MySQL database provisioned to Cloud Foundry.